Derby Paulista: Rivalry in the 1940s

-Palmeiras' first victory under the new name over Corinthians would come only in 1943, on May 23, for the First Round of the 1943 Paulista Championship.
-In a match held at the Pacaembu Stadium, alviverde beat alvinegro 2-0, with two goals from midfielder Lima, for an audience of 63,344 people.
+Palmeiras' first win in the Derby under its new name came only on May 23, 1943, in the first round of the 1943 Campeonato Paulista.
+The alviverde beat alvinegro 2–0, with two goals from midfielder Lima and an attendance of 63,344 people at the Pacaembu.

-In 1945, the arch-rivals came together for a political cause.
-In a historic match held at the Pacaembu Stadium, Corinthians and Palmeiras played a classic that aimed to raise funds for the Brazilian Communist Party (PCB).
-The game ended with a 3-1 win by alviverde and was portrayed years later in the book "Palmeiras x Corinthians 1945: O Jogo Vermelho", written by politician Aldo Rebelo.
+In 1945, the two rivals came together for a political cause.
+At the Pacaembu Stadium, Corinthians and Palmeiras played a historic friendly match that aimed to raise funds for the Brazilian Communist Party (PCB).
+The game ended with in 3–1 Palmeiras win, and that derby was portrayed years later in the book "Palmeiras x Corinthians 1945: O Jogo Vermelho", written by the politician Aldo Rebelo.